Health Insurance for International Students

 Students staying for one semester will be enrolled in the temporary medical insurance plan and will receive all the benefits listed.
 They do not need to apply for or show proof of coverage through BC MSP as the duration of stay is not long enough to be eligible for BC MSP.
 Students should simply review their coverage under the JIBC temporary medical insurance plan.

-Outgoing Students (Exchange/Field Schools/Other)
+Outgoing Students (Exchange/Field Schools/Others)

 All outgoing students are required to have insurance coverage for the duration of their time abroad.
-If you do not have international travel insurance coverage, you can purchase insurance through the JIBC Insurance Plan through guard.me or other insurance providers.